 - Something obvious that is made to sound interesting.

-This happens because the industry runs on revenue from page-views which means posting quickly and posting frequently is always more profitable than posting well.
+This happens because the industry runs on revenue from page-views which means publishing frequently is always more profitable than publishing well.
 It’s the same problem as the 24-hour news cycle on television.
 The moment you write and revise with actual consideration, you fall behind.
-I don’t have a solution to this since my blog and I epitomise the problem but, in either case, study writing outside of the video game world.
+I don’t have a solution to this since my blog and I epitomise the problem but, still, study writing outside of the video game world.
 If you emulate what you see on blogs, everything you write will be terrible.

 Here’s a few rules worth remembering: